Exceptional Quartics are Ubiquitous: Introduction

 \subsubsection{Organization of this paper}

-In Section 2 we have put together preliminary results, providing references, which are applied in our paper.
-In Section 3, we provide two different families that give quartics with real quadratic subfields.
-In Section 4, a different quartic family without quadratic subfields, along with higher degree exceptional fields is constructed.
-In the final Section 5, one conjecture for quartics and many new questions in higher degree are mentioned.
+In Section 2 we have put together, with references, all the preliminary results which are applied in our paper.
+In Section 3, the quartics of Leutbecher and Martinet are studied in detail proving our main theorem.
+In Section 4, a new quartic family without quadratic subfields, along with higher degree exceptional fields is constructed.
+In the final Section 5, we provide exceptional number fields of degree above 4 and mention the avenues it opens for further research.

 A minor result used in proving our theorem is relegated to an appendix so as not to hinder the flow.